 - Social personality

-Wondering what can you do with a BS in psychology?
-The science-oriented curriculum often includes courses in:
+Wondering what you can actually do with a BS in psychology?
+The science-heavy curriculum typically includes:

 - Clinical and behavioral health